petros-d/docs/docs/deploy-code.md

 If it's your first time deploying, expect to wait a few minutes for the Docker image to build.
 To confirm that your deploy was successful, open your Deployment in the Astronomer UI and click **Open Airflow** to access the Airflow UI.

-Log in to the Airflow UI with the default credentials of:

-- Username: `admin`
-- Password: `admin`

 Once you log in, you should see the DAGs you just deployed.

 ## What's Next